-Lice are tiny, wingless, parasitic insects that feed on your blood.
-Lice are easily spread — especially by schoolchildren — through close personal contact and by sharing belongings.
+Lice are tiny, wingless insects that feed on human blood.
+Lice spread from person to person through close contact and by sharing belongings.

-- Head lice.
-These lice develop on your scalp.
-They're easiest to see at the nape of your neck and over your ears.
+- Head lice found on the scalp.
+They're easiest to see at the nape of the neck and over the ears.

-- Body lice.
-These lice live in clothing and on bedding and move onto your skin to feed.
-Body lice most often affect people who aren't able to bathe or launder clothing regularly, such as homeless or transient individuals.
+- Body lice that live in clothing and bedding and move onto the skin to feed.
+Body lice most often affect people who aren't able to bathe or wash clothing often, such as homeless people.

-- Pubic lice.
-Commonly called crabs, these lice occur on the skin and hair of your pubic area and, less frequently, on coarse body hair, such as chest hair, eyebrows or eyelashes.
+- Pubic lice, also called crabs, that occur on the skin and hair of the pubic area.
+Less often, they may be found on coarse body hair, such as chest hair, eyebrows or eyelashes.

-- Lice on your scalp, body, clothing, or pubic or other body hair.
+- The presence of lice on your scalp, body, clothing, or pubic or other body hair.
 Adult lice may be about the size of a sesame seed or slightly larger.

 - Lice eggs (nits) on hair shafts.
-Nits resemble tiny pussy willow buds.
+Nits may be difficult to see because they're very tiny.
+They're easiest to spot around the ears and the nape of the neck.
 Nits can be mistaken for dandruff, but unlike dandruff, they can't be easily brushed out of hair.

 When to see a doctor